SimpleBlockchain/simpleblockchain/README.md

 given mining step is phenomenally unlikely, so succeeding at dozens/hundreds/thousands/millions is basically impossible.
 This is why Bitcoin says that once your transaction is some number of blocks deep in the chain, it's a done deal.
+Re-mining that number of blocks is beyond hacker's ability.

 How does the blockchain make mining difficult?
 By forcing the hashed address of the link fall below a given value.
 Remember that the hash